marianabladeiro/TQS/README.md

 # TQS
-Resolution of the practical classes of the TQS course
+Resolution of the practical classes for the TQS course